metabin/metabin/README.md

 ### Centralized torrent's discovery

-BitTorrent designed to handle distributed downloads, but links typicaly shared within a special web-catalogs (The Pitate Bay, ISOHunt and so on).
+BitTorrent designed to handle distributed downloads, but links typicaly shared within a special web-catalogs (The Pirate Bay, ISOHunt and so on).
 There is no reliable distributed and user-friendly alternative for torrents discovery.

 ![](/images/torrent-catalogs-dependence.png)